π Welcome

 Task 2

-What can be the reason for that observation?
+What could be the reason for that observation?

 Task 3